2023 Best Graphic Communications Schools in the Great Lakes Region

 Read full report on Graphic Communications at Bowling Green State University - Main Campus

-College for Creative Studies ranked #8 on this year’s Best Graphic Communications Schools in the Great Lakes Region list.
-CCS is a small private not-for-profit school located in the large city of Detroit.
+With a ranking of #8, College for Creative Studies did quite well on this year’s best schools for graphic communications students.
+CCS is a small private not-for-profit school located in the city of Detroit.

 Graphic Communication majors at CCS take out an average of $27,000 in student loans while working on their egree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $693.